Jeno Paulucci

 Luigino "Jeno" Francesco Paulucci (July 5, 1918 – November 24, 2011) was an American food industry magnate, investor, and philanthropist.
-Paulucci started over 70 companies; among the most well-known ventures included his frozen food company Bellisio Foods as well as food products such as pizza rolls and the Chun King line of Chinese food.
+Paulucci started over 70 companies; his most well-known ventures included the frozen food company Bellisio Foods as well as food products such as pizza rolls and the Chun King line of Chinese foods.

 Early life

 A self-described "peddler from the Iron Range", Paulucci was born in the mining town Aurora, Minnesota.
-Paulucci's parents, Ettore and Michelina, had recently moved from Bellisio Solfare, hamlet of Pergola (Marche) Italy and his father was a miner in one of the region's iron mines.
+Paulucci's parents, Ettore and Michelina, had recently moved from Bellisio Solfare, a hamlet of Pergola (Marche) Italy and his father was a miner in one of the region's iron mines.
+Paulucci graduated from Hibbing High School and attended Hibbing Junior College.
 He began his long career in the grocery industry while working for his family's small grocery store during the Great Depression.
 On February 8, 1947, Paulucci married Lois Mae Trepanier.
 They had three children together.